 All records are held in strict confidence.
 Information related to your financial aid, or accounting files will be released only to you and only with proper identification.
 If you want other parties (including your spouse) to have access to this information, you must indicate on the Online or Graduate Authorization Form.

-Hope International University does not offer any institutional scholarships, however additional funds may be available through one or more of the following sources:
+Additional funds may be available through one or more of the following sources:

 The maximum amounts available are listed below.*